 Students in the Academic stream take CXC Examinations.
-School Based Assessments (SBA's) may start in form 4 and partly determine the final CXC Exam results.
-For Dutch the students take the Cambridge Exams.
+School Based Assessments (SBAs) start in Form 4 and partly determine the final CXC Exam results.
+For Dutch the students take the Certificat Nederlands als Vreemde Taal.

 Based on the level of readiness and a student's attitude and aptitude, he or she is free to take (some) CXC Examinations in form 3 and/or form 4.